 Once you have chosen companies whose shares you wish to trade, focus on one at a time to dive deep into each business.
 Ask yourself, what are their key sources of revenue?
 Is their most popular revenue source also the most profitable?

-It is also important to review analyst expectations to predict the target price per share.
+Moreover, it is also important to review analyst expectations to predict the target price per share.
 Whether you agree or disagree with the forecast, it may impact the company positively if they exceed the expectations or negatively if they fall short, regardless of their actual earnings.

 A trader may speculate that a company’s revenue stream presents an opportunity for the share price to rise, so they may open a CFD ‘Buy’ position, to benefit from a potential uptrend.
 On the other hand, they may speculate that this revenue stream is not sufficient and the buzz around the shares will soon fade.
 This may lead them to open a CFD ‘Sell’ position which will allow them to potentially benefit from a falling share price.
-Both of these positions have inherent risk, should a position move in a direction that is not favourable to the trader.
+Both of these positions have inherent risk, should a position move in a direction that is not favorable to the trader.

 Stick to your strategy